The Hitchhiker's Guide to the Galaxy

 ---- Douglas Adams

-Guide to the Galaxy" was originally a 1978 BBC radio series, written by
+"The Hitchhiker's Guide to the Galaxy" originally was a 1978 BBC radio series, written by

 Douglas Adams, which first premiered in the

 Hitchhiker’s Guide to the Galaxy - Quotes

 Anyone who is capable of getting themselves made President should on no account be allowed to do the job.